DrKRR/Smart-home-device-control-using-Alexa-App/README.md

 Open the website [(https://portal.sinric.pro/register)].
 Enter name, email ID, password etc. and click on Register.</br>
 Log in to Sinric by entering email address and password after opening the website: [(https://portal.sinric.pro/login)].</br>
 Create room in Sinric Pro by selecting Rooms in the left side menu.
 Click on Add Room button.
 Enter the Room Name and its description.
 Click on Save button.
-In this way you can create number of rooms like: Living Room, Bath Room, Kitchen etc.
+In this way you can create number of rooms like: Living Room, Bath Room, Kitchen etc. Sinric Pro gives an oppurtunity to add three devices free of cost.
+Select devices from the left side menu.